apache/www-site/content/dev/pmc.md

 ### How to perform a PMC roll call  {#roll-call}

-The Board sometimes asks for a roll call for projects that fail to report regularly, have very little visible activity on their mailing lists or releases, or do not seem to be responsive to security issues.
+The Board may asks for a roll call from projects that fail to report regularly, have very little visible activity on their mailing lists or have not made expected software releases for a long time, or do not seem to be responsive to security issues.

 If a Director (on behalf of the Board) asks a PMC to perform a roll call, the PMC **must** respond by showing via an email thread that [at least three PMC members](/legal/release-policy.html#release-approval) are active.

-A PMC can do this by each of its active members replying to a thread to `board@`, or by having one PMC member send a link to a thread on the PMC's lists where at least three PMC members reply that they are still monitoring the project and could assist with creating new releases if needed. **Be sure** to let the `board@` mailing list know when at least three PMC members have responded (or always cc: `board@`).
+A PMC can do this by each of its active members replying-all to a thread to `board@`, or by having one PMC member send a link to a thread on the PMC's lists where at least three PMC members reply that they are still monitoring the project and could assist with creating new releases if needed. **Be sure** to let the `board@` mailing list know once at least three PMC members have responded (or always cc: `board@`).

 Projects **must** reply to the Board's request for a roll call.
 Failure